There are three parts to a character: a personality, a backstory, and a motivation. These three things are what create your story.

-These seem like plausible motives (just plausible enough for the reader to go on believing them) until the reader discerns that a young man having an aneurysm is a little more than a coincidence when he sees the spectators’ faces, and he can’t be lying about everything if he truly doesn’t have an identity, which is why he went for so long without being caught – unless he allowed himself to be caught.
+- These seem like plausible motives (just plausible enough for the reader to go on believing them) until the reader discerns that a young man having an aneurysm is a little more than a coincidence.
+He can’t be lying about everything if he truly doesn’t have an identity, which is why he went for so long without being caught – unless he allowed himself to be caught.

 The Fascinating Motive – What if Star’s motive isn’t exactly what he’s letting on, but it’s close.
 And he isn’t insane.
 What if I told you that Star’s reality is actually the true reality in this situation (think science fiction, Stephen King, that sort of stuff), and Judge Maxime and everyone else’s reality is a façade?

 Star’s motive is actually to protect others from threats.
 He is from another dimension sent to save this dimension because it is directly related to his own, but he is still a champion of the weak willing to sacrifice himself for the benefit of others.
-These murders are actually Star releasing captured Star-Dwellers from their cages, or soul-less bodies, in a method that will reverse the curse, and whether there are still traces of the original soul still inhabiting these bodies or not, he deems it a worthy sacrifice.
+These murders are actually Star releasing captured Star-Dwellers from their cages, or soul-less bodies, in a method that will reverse the curse.

 This may seem like a far cry from what you were expecting, but see how much more interesting the story just became?
 And now, we no longer have a villain, but a hero.
 Possibly an anti-hero, all because of the combination of a character with a motive we may have seen before going about the story in a method that we could have never suspected from the first page, and this is only the first layer of the story.